sUNC-Utilities/docs.sunc.su/docs/Instances/cloneref.md

 `#!luau cloneref` returns a **reference clone** of an [`#!luau Instance`](https://create.roblox.com/docs/reference/engine/classes/Instance).
 The returned object behaves identically to the original but is not strictly equal (`==`) to it.

-This is commonly used to safely interact with protected services such as [`#!luau Players.LocalPlayer`](https://create.roblox.com/docs/reference/engine/classes/Players#LocalPlayer), bypassing read-only or cloaked restrictions enforced by anti-cheat systems.
+This is commonly used to safely interact with services such as [`#!luau game.CoreGui`](https://create.roblox.com/docs/reference/engine/classes/Players#LocalPlayer), making weak-table style attacks fail.

 ```luau
 function cloneref<T>(object: T & Instance): T